aerrata/journal/src/content/posts/serve-nuxt-app-on-ubuntu-with-nginx.md

 npm run build
 ```

-Create a new `ecosystem.config.cjs` file in yor project root directory.
+Create a new `ecosystem.config.cjs` file in your project root directory.
 You should commit this file.

 ```js
 module.exports = {